WadiiBoulila/Hybrid-Privacy-Preserving-Deep-Learning/README.md

 | Hybrid_encryption | _lambda(security parameter of SHE that is updated by the user),public_keyS(function call to generate the public key list.
 It includes in SHE approach) , plaintext( the pixel value is to encrypt) , public_key(the object include in PHE scheme).  |Encrypted pixel value | Function uses four different inputs to generate the new pixel value which is encrypted.
 | ImgEncrypt | Same input of Hybrid_encryption but it differ on plaintext.
 In this function the plaintext is images. | Encrypted image | Function calls the function Hybrid_encryption function to encrypt each image pixel and generate a new image that is encrypted and has the same size as the plain image.

+Hybrid_PPDL has two steps.
+The first steps is to generate the public keys based on two different algorithms each one belongs to an approach. the second steps is to generate an crypted value.

 It will generate a new image as like

 ![tree](ImgEcrypt.jpg)